Jean Lambert-wild: Positions in French public institutions

 In 2007, he was appointed director of Comédie de Caen – Centre Dramatique National de Normandie by the French Ministry of Culture, a role he retained until 31 December 2014.

 The Comédie de Caen's mission involves enabling the creation and production of new work, and several of the shows it produces go on to tour nationally and internationally.
 As part of its mission, the institution also supports independent French and foreign theatre companies.
 The location of the Comédie de Caen, in the Normandy region, allowed Lambert-wild to further his efforts in developing non-Parisian audiences, in an attempt to make culture more accessible.

-Since 1 January 2015, he is the director of Théâtre de l’Union, Centre Dramatique National du Limousin and of L’Académie, École Nationale Supérieure de Théâtre du Limousin, appointed by the French Ministry of Culture.
+In 2015, he was appointed by the Ministry of Culture to the direction of the Théâtre de l'Union, National Dramatic Center of Limousin, and of L'Académie - Higher Professional Theater School of Limousin, a position he held until December 31, 2020.

-In November 2020 he was suspended from his position after the whole staff of the theater accused him of mismanaging and harassment in a public letter sent to the French Ministry of Culture.
-He decided to resign a month later.
+In 2020, following a social conflict with the employees of the Théâtre de l'Union, Despite numerous letters of support he resigned from the Théâtre de l'Union.